akpoff/netctl/README.md

 Directions
 ----------

-The main feature that's missing is auto-switching location as users move or wireless-access points appear and disappear (*.e.g.,* phones with tethering).
+The main feature that's missing is auto-wap detection and connecting to existing known access points as users move or wireless-access points appear and disappear (*.e.g.,* phones with tethering).

 `netctl` is written in pure shell (using no commands outside of shell, **/bin** and **/sbin**), so that it can run at boot time when **/usr**